sigmasoldi3r/charon-lang/readme.md

   (count)
   (print-state))

+; For sake of optimization, instead of reducing functions, arithmetics are ; expanded to their binary operator counterparts.
+(println "Arithmetic expansion! "
+  (+ (- 2 5 6) 1 2 3 4 5 (* 1 2 6 8)))

 ; Main must be pure!
-; Opaque call allows calling impure functions from pure context, but the ; function itself is not allowed to read any state returned by the function.
+; Opaque call allows calling impure functions from pure context.
 (def main []
   (opaque-call impure-main))
 ```